 - powerpoint /s

-Disable Splash Screen Word 2013
+Disable Splash Screen in Word

-If you wish, you can disable the splash screen in Word 2013.
+If you wish, you can disable the splash screen in Microsoft Word.
 To do so:

-From the left-side bar displayed, choose ‘Options’.
+- From the left-side bar displayed, choose ‘Options’.

 - When you see the dialog box appearing on your computer screen, uncheck the last option that says ‘Show the Start screen when this application starts‘ from the ‘Start up options’ section.

-That’s it!
 The splash screen should not appear on your computer screen, now as it has been removed.

-Disable Splash Screen PowerPoint 2013 and Excel 2013
+Disable Splash Screen PowerPoint & Excel

-You will see the option to disable the splash screen, in the same location, in Excel 2013 and PowerPoint 2013 too.
+You will see the option to disable the splash screen, in the same location, in Excel and PowerPoint too.

-However Outlook 2013, OneNote 2013, etc, do not offer this setting.
+However, Outlook, OneNote, etc, do not offer this setting.

 Do note that disabling the splash screen will not in any way speed up the loading time of the application, so its removal in our opinion is probably a bad idea – as you would be missing out on some information being displayed – should the Office program fail to load.
 Nevertheless, since some people do not like to see the same splash screen every time, and since this time, Microsoft has given users the option to disable it, we thought of sharing this tip.